caseypugh/letterboxd-discord-bot/README.md

 ## Commands

-- `/add` - Adds a Letterboxd user to monitor
+- `/add` - Subscribes to a Letterboxd user's new diary entries
-- `/remove` - Stop monitoring a Letterboxd use
+- `/remove` - Unsubscribe a Letterboxd user
-- `/list` - See a list of all the currently tracked usersr
+- `/list` - See a list of all the current users
-- `/channel` - Update which channel to post to
+- `/channel` - Update which channel to post to.
+(Defaults to the system channel)

+## How it works
+Right now all this bot does is scrape RSS feeds.
+I'm hoping to get access to Letterboxd API to introduce new functionality.

 ## How to run the bot yourself